Education

 Reading Lists

 As part of your studies, you will be required to complete a variety of readings and reflective tasks throughout the year to support your growing understanding of teaching and learning.
-In MA1, there are 2 core texts which are used across the different courses.
-These can be accessed from the University Library.
+In MA1, there are 2 core texts which are used across different courses.
+These can also be accessed from the University Library.
 At times, staff may also direct you to other pieces of reading to be completed.

 Blackwell’s, the University Bookshop, have worked with the School of Education to organise a book bundle which is available to order at discounted price, cheaper than anywhere else online for this course.
 The bundle is available for FREE UK delivery or to pre-order for collection from the shop at the start of term.